 Until recently, if you were interested in dialing back on social drinking in the name of wellness, there weren’t a whole lot of places to get support.
-Sure, swapping your Chardonnay for iced tea may not sound like a big deal, but for many people it can invoke some serious anxiety.
+Sure, swapping your Chardonnay for iced tea may not sound like a big deal, but for many people, it can invoke some serious anxiety.

 “The most common concern that I see with my clients when they’re ready to give up alcohol is the fear of a loss of connection,” says life mentor Jennifer Kass, who personally stopped drinking several years ago.
-After all, if your loved ones’ social lives still revolve around alcohol, it’s hard to be the odd one out with a water in hand, left to field their probing questions.
+After all, if your loved ones’ social lives still revolve around alcohol, it’s hard to be the odd one out with water in hand, left to field their probing questions.
 (And it gets especially hard if your pals don’t understand or agree with your choice.)

 The Numinous creator Ruby Warrington had a bumpy transition of her own when she went dry for health reasons.
 “I had cut down a lot [on drinking], but since alcohol is woven through pretty much every social situation, I found it really difficult,” she says.
-Eventually, she enrolled in Alcoholics Anonymous, but found that it wasn’t quite what she was looking for.
-“I don’t identify with the label ‘alcoholic,'” says Warrington.
+Eventually, she enrolled in Alcoholics Anonymous but found that it wasn’t quite what she was looking for.
+“I don’t identify with the label ‘alcoholic,’” says Warrington.
 “I also had many friends who felt the same way, and I figured there had to be a middle ground.”

-From that place, she and meditation guide Biet Simkin created Club Soda.
+From that place, she and the meditation guide Biet Simkin created Club Soda.
 As Warrington puts it, it’s “a space to talk honestly about our conflicted relationship with booze—there’s so much stigma about saying you no longer want to drink!”
 She says that the events draw a mix of teetotalers and those who are “questioning why they drink and struggling to align their current social life with drinking less.”

 The Club Soda nights are intentionally designed to have guests leaving on a “natural high,” through a combination of meditation and conversation.
-(The most recent powwow focused on sober sex and dating—on December 1, the talk will turn to navigating the holidays without booze.)
+(The most recent powwow focused on sober sex and dating—on December 1, the talk will turn to navigate the holidays without booze.)

 The same can be said for events like Bender, which hosts dry yoga parties in Los Angeles and Chicago.
 “Between the yoga, the music, and the energy of like-minded people, everyone is sharing a powerful and engaging experience that makes them feel things,” says founder (and DJ) Justin Henderson.
-“That experience itself gives them release and puts them in a different state of mind.
+“That experience itself gives them to release and puts them in a different state of mind.
 They’re already relaxed and connected after that—so drinking doesn’t add anything.”

 Recovery steps into the spotlight